ibm-cloud-docs/BlockStorage/faqs.md

 - Older storage types can't be upgraded.
 Ensure that the storage was ordered in an upgraded Data Center that allows for [Expanding {{site.data.keyword.blockstorageshort}} Capacity](/docs/BlockStorage?topic=BlockStorage-expandingcapacity).
 - The permissions that you have in the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic/storage/block){: external} can be a factor.
 For more information, see the topics within [User roles and permissions](/docs/iam?topic=iam-userroles).

-## Are storage volumes thin or thick provisioned?
+## Are ISCSI LUNs thin or thick provisioned?
 {: #thin}
 {: faq}